 Art historian Douglas Cooper, “Toulouse-Lautrec,” 2005

-To create Moulin de la Galette, Lautrec diluted paint with turpentine, applying it in translucent washes.
-This allowed unprimed canvas to peek through in spots, giving the crowded dance hall a spacious atmosphere.
+To create Moulin de la Galette, Lautrec thinned his paint with turpentine, then applied it in translucent washes.
+This allowed unprimed canvas to peek through, giving the crowded dance hall a spacious atmosphere.

-He holds the composition together with a deft mix of crowded and empty spaces, horizontal and vertical lines, and the tension generated by opposing profiles: the woman on the left and the man wearing a bowler hat.
-(Sheesh, why doesn’t he ask her to dance already?)
+He holds the composition together with a deft mix of horizontal and vertical lines, crowded and empty spaces, and the tension generated by opposing profiles: the woman on the left and the man wearing a bowler hat.
+(Sheesh, just ask her to dance already!)

 Lautrec meets his muse

-A key factor in the success of the Parisian cabarets was the emergence of celebrity culture.
-Of all the stars he portrayed, it was Lautrec’s lifelong friend Jane Avril who appreciated his talent the most.
+A key factor in the success of Parisian cabarets was the emergence of celebrity culture.
+Of all the stars he portrayed, it was Lautrec’s lifelong friend Jane Avril who most appreciated his talent.
 “Without a doubt, I owe him the fame I enjoyed from the moment his first poster of me appeared,” she said.

 Jane Avril Leaving the Moulin Rouge was created at the height of the dancer’s celebrity.
-Lautrec painted it on sturdy cardboard, allowing the board’s natural color to become part of the design—a technique he would eventually favor.
-His bold gold and teal brushmarks evoke the shimmering lights of Paris after dark.
+Lautrec painted it on sturdy cardboard, allowing the board’s natural color to become part of the design—a technique he would consistently favor.
+Bold teal and gold brushmarks evoke the shimmering lights of Paris after dark.

 The painting shows Jane Avril wrapped up in her own thoughts.
 Her conservative street clothes give no hint of her stage life in the raucous dance hall.
 Her downward glance and closed body language take us from the realm of public personality to private individual.
 Lautrec is showing us the person behind the celebrity.